Los Angeles-class submarine: Weapons

-Los Angeles-class submarines carry about 25 torpedo tube-launched weapons, as well as Mark 67 and Mark 60 CAPTOR mines and were designed to launch Tomahawk cruise missiles, and Harpoon missiles horizontally (from the torpedo tubes).
+Los Angeles-class submarines carry 24 torpedo tube-launched weapons, as well as Mark 67 and Mark 60 CAPTOR mines and were designed to launch Tomahawk cruise missiles, and Harpoon missiles horizontally (from the torpedo tubes).
 The last 31 boats of this class (Flight II and Flight III/688i) also have 12 dedicated vertical launching system tubes for launching Tomahawks.
 The tube configuration for the first two boats of Flight II differed from the later ones: Providence and Pittsburgh have four rows of three tubes vs. the inner two rows of four and outer two rows of two tubes found on other examples.
+The 688i ("improved") model submarines are capable of deploying the Mk 67 Submarine Launched Mobile Mines.

 Control systems

 Over close to 40 years, the control suite of the class has changed dramatically.
 The class was originally equipped with the Mk 113 mod 10 fire control system, also known as the Pargo display program.
 The Mk 113 runs on a UYK-7 computer.

 The Mk 117 FCS, the first "all digital" fire control system, replaced the Mk 113.
-The Mk 117 transferred the duties of the analog Mk 75 attack director to the UYK-7, and the digital Mk 81 weapon control consoles, removing the two analog conversions, and allowing "all digital" control of the digital mk 48 control.
+The Mk 117 transferred the duties of the analog Mk 75 attack director to the UYK-7, and the digital Mk 81 weapon control consoles, removing the two analog conversions, and allowing "all digital" control of the digital Mk 48 control.
 The first 688 sub to be built with the Mk 117 was USS Dallas.

 The Mark 1 Combat Control System/All Digital Attack Center replaced the Mk 117 FCS, on which it was based.
 The Mk 1 CCS was built by Lockheed Martin, and gave the class the ability to fire Tomahawk missiles.
 The CSS internal tracker model provides processing for both towed-array and spherical-array trackers.
 Trackers are signal followers that generate bearing, arrival angle, and frequency reports based on information received by an acoustic sensor.
-It incorporated the Gyro Static Navigator into the system in replacement of the DMINS of the earlier 688 class.
+It incorporated the Gyro Static Navigator into the system in replacement of the AN/WSN-1 DMINS (Dual Mini Ship's Inertial navigation system) of the earlier 688 class.

 The Mk 1 CCS was replaced by the Mk 2, which was built by Raytheon.
 Mk 2 provides Tomahawk Block III vertical launch capability as well as fleet-requested improvements to Mk 48 ADCAP torpedo and Towed Array Target Motion Analysis operability.
 The Mk 2 CCS paired with the AN/BQQ-5E system is referred to as the QE-2" system.
 The CCS MK2 Block 1 A/B system architecture extends the CCS MK2 tactical system with a network of tactical advanced computers (TAC-3).
 These TAC-3s are configured to support the SFMPL, NTCS-A, LINK-11 and ATWCS subsystems.